 When sampling from full flow or partial flow dilution systems or a pre-diluter, it shall have a residence time in the PTT of ≤ 3 seconds.

 When sampling directly from the tailpipe the residence time until the pre-diluter or the VPR shall be ≤ 1 seconds.
-The tubing shall be heated at ≥150°C if >10 cm, otherwise only insulated.
-Any unheated parts shall be <10 cm
+The tubing shall be heated at ≥150°C if ≥10 cm.
+Good engineering judgment should be applied to minimise particle losses and insulate unheated parts.

 SPN23: Any other sampling configuration for the PTS for which equivalent particle penetration for particles of 30 nm electrical mobility diameter can be demonstrated will be considered acceptable.

-SPN10: Any other sampling configuration for the PTS for which equivalent particle penetration for particles of 15 nm electrical mobility diameter can be demonstrated will be considered acceptable
+SPN10: Any other sampling configuration for the PTS for which equivalent particle penetration for particles of 15 nm electrical mobility diameter can be demonstrated will be considered acceptable.